Micord/ng-chat/README.md

 * [userId]{any}: The unique id of the user that will be using the chat instance.

 __Additional Settings__
-* [title]{string}: The title to be displayed on the friends list.
-Default is "Friends".
+* [title]{string}: The title to be displayed on the participants list.
+Default is "Participants".
 * [isDisabled]{boolean}: Indicates if ng-chat should be hidden.
-This stops poll requests to the friends list.
+This stops poll requests to the participants list.
 Default is false.
-* [isCollapsed]{boolean}: If set to true the friends list will be rendered as collapsed by default.
+* [isCollapsed]{boolean}: If set to true the participants list will be rendered as collapsed by default.
 Default is false.
 * [maximizeWindowOnNewMessage]{boolean}: If set to false new chat windows will render as collapsed when receiving new messages.
 Default is true.
-* [pollFriendsList]{boolean}: If set to true the module will do a long poll on the "adapter.listFriends" method to keep the friends list updated.
+* [pollParticipantsList]{boolean}: If set to true the module will do a long poll on the "adapter.listParticipants" method to keep the participants list updated.
 Default is false.
 * [pollingInterval]{number}: Configures the long poll interval in milliseconds.
 Default is 5000.
-* [searchEnabled]{boolean}: Enables the search bar on the friends list.
+* [searchEnabled]{boolean}: Enables the search bar on the participants list.
 Default is true.
 * [historyEnabled]{boolean}: Defines whether the component should call the "getMessageHistory" from the chat-adapter.
 Default is true.
 * [historyPageSize]{number}: Set the page size for each request if you are using the paged history chat adapter (Beta).
 Default is 10.
 * [emojisEnabled]{boolean}: Enables emoji parsing on the messages.
 Default is true.